Covington, Louisiana: History

 The earliest known settlement by Europeans in the area was in 1800 by Jacques Drieux, during the British West Florida period.

 In 1813, John Wharton Collins established a town with the name of Wharton.
 He is buried on the corner of the city cemetery directly across from the Covington Police Department.
-On March 11, 1816, the town of Wharton was renamed to that of Covington.
+On March 11, 1816, the town of Wharton was renamed as Covington.
 There are conflicting stories about how the city came to be named Covington.
 Many historians believe the city was renamed for General Leonard Covington, a hero of the War of 1812.
 Covington was killed late in 1813, having established his home in the Mississippi Territory.

-Local historian Judge Steve Ellis floats another theory centered on the suggestion by Jesse Jones, a local attorney, that the city be named in honor of the Blue Grass whiskey---made in Covington, Kentucky---enjoyed by town officials.
+Local historian Judge Steve Ellis floats another theory centered on the suggestion by Jesse Jones, a local attorney, that the city be named in honor of the Blue Grass whiskey (made in Covington, Kentucky) enjoyed by town officials.
 In any case, Leonard Covington is the namesake of both towns.

 Originally, commerce was brought to Covington via boat up the Bogue Falaya River, which used the Tchefuncte River as a means of passage to and from Lake Pontchartrain.
 Then in 1888, the railroad came to town.
-Much of the former railroad right-of-way is now occupied by the Tammany Trace, a thirty-one mile bike trail running east and west through several communities on the north side of Lake Pontchartrain.
+Much of the former railroad right-of-way is now occupied by the Tammany Trace, a 31-mile bike trail running east and west through several communities on the north side of Lake Pontchartrain.

-In the late 20th century, with the expansion of Louisiana's road system, many people who worked in New Orleans started living in Covington, commuting to work via the Lake Pontchartrain Causeway.
+In the late 20th century, with the expansion of Louisiana's road system, many people who worked in New Orleans moved to Covington, commuting to work via the Lake Pontchartrain Causeway.
 With the expansion of the interstate system, Covington experienced a boom of growth.
-Many people moved to the Northshore for more affordable housing, larger lot size and a small town feeling.
-This is considered to be associated with white flight out of New Orleans, though the Jefferson Parish area saw the most expansion during that period.
+Many people moved to the Northshore for more affordable housing, larger lot size, and a small-town feeling.
+This is considered to be associated with white flight out of New Orleans, though the Jefferson Parish area had the most expansion during that period.

-Hurricane Katrina

-Hurricane Katrina made landfall near Slidell, but Covington was sufficiently elevated to escape the massive storm surge; however, the city suffered devastating wind damage.
-Following the storm, Covington, along with the rest of the north shore of Lake Pontchartrain, experienced a population boom as a result of many former inhabitants of New Orleans, its south shore suburbs, and its west bank suburbs being forced to move out of their storm-ravaged homes.
-The city's population continues to grow.